rust-lang/rust-wiki-backup/Object-system-design-and-implementation.md

-At the time of this writing, Rust has a lightweight, structural object system with support for self-dispatch, method overriding, and object restriction.
+At the time of this writing (August 2011), Rust has a lightweight, structural object system with support for self-dispatch, method overriding, and object restriction.

 ## Self-dispatch